The Venture Capital Schemes (and SEIS, EIS and VCT in particular) are government initiatives designed to assist small to medium sized enterprises.

 |Minimum Holding Period||3 years||3 years||5 years||3 years|

-1 increased to £2 million for investments made on or after 06 April 2018 into knowledge-intensive companies
+1 increased to £2 million for investments made on or after 06 April 2018 provided that any amount over £1 million is invested in “knowledge-intensive” companies

 2 depending on the nature of the asset and the date of disposal